-The NPHSP is part funded and coordinated by the Commonwealth Department of Agriculture Water and Resources, and delivered by all Australian state and territory jurisdictions, who undertake the operational and reporting components of the program.
+The NPHSP is part funded and coordinated by the Commonwealth Department of Agriculture, Fisheries and Forestry (DAFF), and delivered by all Australian state and territory jurisdictions, who undertake the operational and reporting components of the program.
 The NPHSP is primarily designed and implemented to enable the early detection of exotic pest species that may enter and establish in Australia.

 The Tasmanian Plant Biosecurity Surveillance Strategy (TPBSS) 2022 - 2027